+The California School Climate, Health, and Learning Services (CalSCHLS) are supported by the California Department of Education to help Ventura County school districts meet priorities to improve school climate, pupil engagement, parent involvement, and academic achievement.
 The California Healthy Kids Survey (CHKS) is the largest statewide survey of resiliency, protective factors, and risk behaviors in the nation.
-Across California, the CHKS has led to a better understanding of the relationship between students' health behaviors and academic performance, and is frequently cited by state policymakers and the media as a critical component of school improvement efforts to help guide the development of more effective health, prevention, and youth development programs.
-It can be easily customized to meet local needs, interests, and standards, and provides a means to confidentially obtain data on student knowledge, attitudes, and perceptions about the topics it covers.
+CHKS has led to a better understanding of the relationship between students' health behaviors and academic performance.
+It is recognized by policy makers as a critical component of school improvement efforts to help guide the development of more effective health, prevention, and youth development programs.